Black-tailed deer: Taxonomy

-All recent authorities maintain it as a subspecies of the mule deer (O. hemionus).
-Strictly speaking, the black-tailed deer group consists of two subspecies, as it also includes O. h. sitkensis (the Sitka deer).
-Despite this, the mtDNA of the white-tailed deer and mule deer are similar, but differ from that of the black-tailed deer.
+All recent authorities consider black-tailed deer a subspecies of mule deer (O. hemionus).
+As above, the black-tailed deer group is considered to consist of two subspecies, as it also includes O. h. sitkensis (the Sitka deer).
+However, in a review of genetics studies, black-tailed deer differed significantly from mule deer by all DNA marker types, including mitochondrial DNA, allozymes, Y chromosome markers, microsatellites, and single nuclear polymorphisms.
+The mitochondrial DNA divergence between mule deer and black-tailed deer was 6–8%, among the highest divergence ever reported within a mammal species.
+Integration of multiple genetics studies provided definitive support for two black-tailed deer subspecies: Columbian black-tailed deer (O. h. columbianus) and Sitka black-tailed deer (O. h. sitkensis), and three mule deer subspecies: mainland mule deer (O. h. hemionus) and two additional island mule deer subspecies.
+There is a large zone of admixture or hybrid swarm of black-tailed deer and mainland mule deer between the east and west slopes of the Cascade Range and Sierra Nevada.

+The mtDNA of the white-tailed deer and mule deer are similar, but differ from that of the black-tailed deer.
 This may be the result of introgression, although hybrids between the mule deer and white-tailed deer are rare in the wild (apparently more common locally in West Texas), and the hybrid survival rate is low even in captivity.

 Ecology

 These two subspecies thrive on the edge of the forest, as the dark forest lacks the underbrush and grasslands the deer prefer as food, and completely open areas lack the hiding spots and cover they prefer for harsh weather.
 One of the plants that black-tailed deer browse is western poison oak, despite its irritant content.
 This deer often is most active at dawn and dusk, and is frequently involved in collisions with automobiles.